SamiPerttu/fundsp/README.md

 ## Audio Processing Environment

-The prelude defines a convenient combinator environment for audio processing.
+The `fundsp` prelude defines a convenient combinator environment for audio processing.
-It operates on `AudioComponent`s via the wrapper type `Ac<A: AudioComponent>`.
+It operates on `AudioComponent`s via the wrapper type `Ac<X: AudioComponent>`.

 In the environment, the default form for components aims to ensure there is enough precision available.
 Therefore, many employ double precision internally.

+In the environment, generators are deterministic pseudorandom phase by default (to be implemented).

 ## Operators